 Criminal Law Process

 This criminal process can be complex and confusing.
 Often, criminal cases are won or lost on the basis of technical procedural requirements.
-When you are accused of committing a crime, the best action you can take is to get contact an attorney with a thorough understanding of the laws and comprehensive experience with the whole criminal process, such as the lawyers at Michael B. Cohen, P.A..
+When you are accused of committing a crime, the best action you can take is to contact an attorney with a thorough understanding of the laws and comprehensive experience with the whole criminal process, such as the lawyers at Michael B. Cohen, P.A..

 Rights with the police